 And that's another thing that you see a lot of, right?

-Like is alongside this hyper masculine day, sleep of everyone, be a high value meal, also an emphasis that you should actually only marry like the right person and settle down and they should produce kids and you should be going to church.
+like is alongside this hyper-masculine disease, sleep of everyone be a hive value meal also an emphasis that you you should actually only marry like the right person and settle down and they should produce kids and you should be going to church and it seems like there's just like a confusing collage of things together that in lots of respects are actually fairly contradictory,

-Yeah, so I wouldn't put, so I went on modern wisdom last, I think it was last week, almost two weeks ago.
+so I wouldn't put, so I went on modern wisdom last, I think it was last week, almost two weeks ago, and I wouldn't really put it on the in the manosphere.

-I'd say it's kind of, it's, it's more right than left in terms of the politics, although politics are not necessarily overt on there.
+I'd say it's kind of, it is more right than left in terms of the politics, although politics are not necessarily overt on there.

-The Jordan Peterson dictum, you know, you change yourself, you get your own house in order before you try and change the world or whatever.
+The Jordan Peterson dictum, you know, you change yourself, you get your own house in order before you get your own house.

-And if you, if you just kind of follow these natural laws, then you'll kind of, you'll, you'll get your shit together and don't listen to these kind of, you know, the problem is big government holding you back.
+And if you just kind of follow these natural laws, then you'll kind of, you'll get your shit together and don't listen to these kind of, you know, the problem is big government holding you back.

-The problem is kind of these mainstream kind of politically correct theories when you just need to get in touch back in touch with those kind of, I don't know, ancient wisdoms even, even sometimes.
+The problem is kind of these mainstream kind of politically correct theories when you just need to get in touch, back in touch with those kind of, I know, ancient wisdoms even sometimes.

-But the self-improvement idea, it's like there's the suffusion of market logic into everything with that, with that kind of world.
+idea, it's like there's a suffusion of market logic into everything with that kind of world.

 So everything is about kind of being as productive as you can.